Zheng Jie: 2008: Wimbledon semifinal

 Zheng's return to the tour was successful; in singles, she won two qualifying matches in Gold Coast before losing to Alisa Kleybanova.
 In doubles, she and Yan Zi reached the final, only to lose to the third seeds, Safina and Szávay.
 However, in Sydney, the duo won the title, beating second seeds Sugiyama and Srebotnik and reigning US Open champions Dechy and Safina along the way.
 At the Australian Open, the duo made it to the seminfinals, beating the Williams sisters along the way, before losing to the 12th seeds Peer and Azarenka.

-Zheng qualified for the main draw of the French Open, and then reached the third round before losing to Dinara Safina.
+Zheng qualified for the main draw of the French Open and then reached the third round, before losing to Dinara Safina.

 Her breakthrough in women's tennis occurred at Wimbledon.
-Despite only being ranked world No. 133, Zheng was given a wildcard into the main draw.
-In the third round, she defeated the first seed and world No. 1, Ana Ivanovic.
+Only being ranked world No. 133, Zheng was given a wildcard into the main draw.
+In the third round, she defeated world No. 1, Ana Ivanovic.
 This was her first victory against a top-10 player.
 Zheng then beat Ágnes Szávay of Hungary, the 15th seed, in the fourth round, and 18th-seeded Nicole Vaidišová in the quarterfinals.
-This made Zheng the first Chinese women's tennis player ever to reach the semifinals of a Grand Slam singles tournament.
+This made Zheng the first female Chinese tennis player ever to reach the singles semifinals of a major tournament.
 She also became the first wildcard to reach the semifinals of the women's singles at Wimbledon.
 In the semifinals, Zheng lost to two-time Wimbledon champion and former world No. 1, Serena Williams.
-Zheng's strong Wimbledon performance elevated her ranking from world No. 133 to No. 40.
+Zheng's strong Wimbledon performance elevated her ranking to No. 40.